 NERF-CBD PhD week & symposium

-Each year in September, the VIB Center for Brain & Disease Research (formerly the VIB Center for Biology of Disease) and NERF join forces to organise a PhD week and PhD symposium.
+Each year in September or October, the VIB-KU Leuven Center for Brain & Disease Research and NERF join forces to organize a PhD week and PhD symposium.
 First-year students are introduced to each other and to the wide range of research projects at both departments.
-The last two days of the week, all other PhD students join in for a 2-day symposium, with both oral and poster presentations and plenty of opportunities to network.
+The last day of the week, all other PhD students join in for a symposium, with both oral and poster presentations and plenty of opportunities to network.
 Workshops on career development and an international top speaker complete the program, which is carefully crafted by a rotating team of group leaders and senior PhD students.

 Make sure you don't miss the 2018 edition!
 Last year's organising committee consisted of Abril Escamilla Ayala (Annaert lab), Antina de Boer (Van Den Bosch lab), Joachim Morrens (Haesler lab, NERF) and Yu-Chun Wang (Verstreken lab).